mihiran-paranamanage/natural-language-processing-for-online-articles/README.md

 # Natural Language Processing for Online Articles with Python

-This application is developed as a university research project to summarize and categorize online articles using natural language processing tools such as sklearn, SVM.
+This application is developed as a university research project to summarize and categorize online articles using natural language processing tools such as NLTK, Sklearn and SVM.

 ### Languages & Tools